trieschlab/tools_bauerlab/README.md

 # tools_bauerlab
-A collection of tools for data of the lab of Sebastian Bauer
+Tools to read and process data from the lab of Sebastian Bauer (University of Frankfurt)